 Start by branding your company with a custom logo creation.
 To make a logo yourself, that is both easy and affordable, check out the Wix logo maker tool.

 Yes, it truly is possible to market your small business on a tiny budget the key is to be strategic about your spending and use smart promotional tactics.

-Try these methods that many small companies have used to become big firms.
+Try these methods that lots of small companies have used to become bigger companies.

 Buddy up with other local companies.
 Together you can promote each other’s products and services.
 Perhaps you can offer your clients coupons to other related businesses.
 Alternatively, you could recommend other companies in your email newsletter and they can do the same for you.

-The key to this strategy effectiveness is to partner with complementary, not competitive companies.
+The key to these strategies effectiveness is to partner with complementary, not competitive companies.
 Related products work best such as restaurants and nearby entertainment such as theaters and music clubs.

 Most businesses require lots of driving around; to meet with customers, buy supplies and deliver goods.
 Use this drive time to your advantage by branding your vehicle with your company logo and contact information.

 These days vinyl wraps for complete vans or just side panels are easy to get designed, look terrific and cost surprisingly little.

 You could also buy an inexpensive magnet sign to use on your car or even for your employees to use while on the job.